raulperula/raulperula.github.io/_posts/2016-01-22-CV-RaulPerula.md

 ## Who am I

-Energetic and resourceful Robotics Engineer with more than five years research experience and a proven publication track record.
-Motivated by intellectually challenging projects as well as personal achievements, I like to learn new things by stimulating myself with new goals.
-I am capable of pursuing individual research aimed at the development of novel applications, but I particularly love to be part of a team with bright people working toward ambitious ideas.
-I am enthusiastic toward the design and the realization of highly innovative tasks, and I love to work hard in pursuance of them.
+Enthusiastic and skillful Software Engineer and Roboticist with more than five years software programming and research experience, and a proven publication track record.
+Motivated by intellectually challenging projects as well as personal achievements.
+I love learning new things related with technology and find new goals to motivate myself.
+I am capable of pursuing individual R&D, but I particularly prefer to be part of a team with bright people working toward ambitious ideas.
+I love being a perfectionist and hardworking person toward the realization of highly innovative tasks.

 ## Me at a glance